 Homes and businesses across America rely on gas-powered furnaces to provide their heat.
 Generally speaking, these appliances last for quite some time before developing any significant operating problems.
-However, eventually, even the most well-made furnace will begin to malfunction.
+However, eventually even the most well-made furnace will begin to malfunction.
 When this happens, it can lead to everything from a cold interior to a dangerous gas build-up.
-Let’s take a look at some of the problems most likely to affect your furnace, as well as some of the key troubleshooting steps to take when these issues arise.
+Let’s take a look at five problems most likely to affect your furnace, as well as some key troubleshooting steps to take when these issues arise.

 Your Furnace Doesn’t Produce Any Heat